dosullivan019/EA_Atlantis_dev/Documentation/Documentation.md

 KS_IDF_T15 | 0.036  |   |  |
 KS_IPL_T15 | 0.035  |   |  |

+#### 1 April 2021
+Growth of phytoplankton was causing shading, confirmed by Javier.
+Javier suggested increasing lysis rates so that the initial exponential growth of primary producers would be reduced.
+Have now kranked the KLYS_XXX parameters very high for PPL, PDF and PPS,  they are currently 0.1.
+The light levels appear ok now.
+The model is running for 15 years but the primary producer growth dies off after around 3 years.
+Will continue to reduce KLYS rates steadily until the model will run and output realistic primary producer growth.

+Have also reviewed the initial Fe values and they should be ok now.
+Had to increase initial values of layer 2 in box 2-13 as there was an flux imbalance on day 1 otherwise.
+The phytoplankton are also nutrient limitied in box 24.

+Still problems in the pprey matrix, when the phytoplankton are no longer growing the copepods take over the food web.
+Whales, penguins, fish and salps begin feeding predominantly on the copepods which allows them to continue to grow.
+The copepods keep growing as they are feeding on themselves and detritus.

+#### TODO
 Check ice-dwelling microfauna are working as expected - suggested by Beth as she couldn't see them in Olive.
 Do PPL, PDF need iron concentrations?
 Check outputBoxlight.txt.
 Looks like Box 2, 3 and 4 have high light at the beginning and then drops off - which is probably why the growth is weird?